piyush5807/JBDL1/README.md

 # Java-Backend-Live-1
 Lecture Wise content for the java backend dev course.
-Source ode is in the src folder.
+Source code is in the src folder.